Charles Hanford Henderson: Biography

 He was a prolific author who wrote about progressive education, manual training for boys, the value of hand work and the benefits of summer camps.
 Dr. Henderson's reputation rests largely on his academic papers published in periodicals such as Popular Science, Harper's Magazine, the Atlantic Monthly and the North American Review.
 His books include: Elements of Physics (1900); Education and the Larger Life (1902); John Percyfield: The Anatomy of Cheerfulness (1903); Children of Good Fortune (1905); Lighted Lamp (1908); Pay-day (1911); What It Is to Be Educated (1914).

+Henderson was an elected Member of the American Philosophical Society (1896).

 In retirement he designed and maintained a summer home in the Arts and Crafts style in the artist’s colony of Tryon, North Carolina.
 Henderson's winter home was in Daytona Beach, Florida, where he died in 1941.